AnwarSamir/FontAwesome/README.md

             app:layout_constraintVertical_bias="0.079" android:id="@+id/fontAwesomeSolidView"/>
 ```

-# implemntation in your JAVA/KOTLIN Files
+# Implemntation in your JAVA/KOTLIN Files
  - you will use next method that take
  1- Your context
  2- Text view defined in your java file to applay font awesome on it